Thai lawmakers to vote for a new prime minister as candidates promise an early election

-BANGKOK (AP) — Thai lawmakers are gathering Friday to select a new prime minister as major parties made competing promises to soon dissolve Parliament and call an election as a way to resolve the country's political crisis.
+BANGKOK (AP) — Thai lawmakers met to select a new prime minister Friday as major parties made competing promises to soon dissolve Parliament and call an election as a way to resolve the country's political crisis.

 The dispute erupted into a deadly five-day armed conflict in July.

+Anutin and Pheu Thai Party candidate Chaikasem Nitisiri were officially nominated for the vote.
+They would need at least 247 votes to win the House majority.

-The Pheu Thai Party, currently leading a caretaker government, made an attempt to dissolve Parliament on Tuesday, but the acting prime minister said their request was rejected by the king’s Privy Council.
+Pheu Thai, currently leading a caretaker government, attempted to dissolve Parliament on Tuesday, but the acting prime minister said their request was rejected by the king’s Privy Council.

-The party said Thursday it would nominate its only remaining candidate, former Attorney General and Justice Minister Chaikasem Nitisiri, to compete in Friday’s vote.
-Chaikasem said if he is elected, he will dissolve the house as soon as he delivers his inaugural speech to Parliament.
+Former Attorney General and Justice Minister Chaikasem said Thursday that if he is elected, he will dissolve the house as soon as he delivers his inaugural speech to Parliament.

-The 58-year-old Anutin had served in the Pheu Thai-led coalition government that took power in 2023 until July, and before that in the military-backed but elected government under former Prime Minister Prayuth Chan-ocha.
+The 58-year-old Anutin had served in the Pheu Thai-led coalition government that took power in 2023 and before that in the military-backed but elected government under former Prime Minister Prayuth Chan-ocha.

-Anutin is best known for successfully lobbying for the decriminalization of cannabis, a policy that is now in the process of being more strictly regulated for medical purposes.
+Anutin is best known for successfully lobbying for the decriminalization of cannabis, a policy that is now being more strictly regulated for medical purposes.
 He also played a high-profile role as health minister during the COVID-19 pandemic, when he was accused of tardiness in obtaining adequate vaccine supplies to fight the virus.

 If Anutin is successful, his party has promised to dissolve Parliament within four months in exchange for support from the People’s Party.
 That party’s leader, Natthaphong Ruengpanyawut, said it would remain in the opposition, leaving the new government potentially a minority one.